Countries Offering Digital Nomad Visas: The Full List

 Hungary

 Launched in September 2021, Hungary's Digital Nomad Visa, known as the White Card, allows remote workers to stay in the country for 1 year, with the possibility of renewal for an additional 1 year.
-With a relatively low income requirement of €2,000 per month, the White Card is one of the easiest digital nomad visas to obtain.
+With an income requirement of €3,000 per month (as reflected in current White Card rules), the permit remains a practical option for many remote workers.

 • Visa cost: €110